gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 description: ""
 ---

-Using the right approach, we can get past the Chrome inspector’s UI and invoke its internal API directly.
+Using the right approach, we can get past the Chrome inspector’s UI and call its internal API directly.

 This lets us debug live webpages using JavaScript instead of buttons!